ADGEfficiency/adgefficiency.github.io/_posts/2016-12-16-energy-basics-four-negative-effects-of-high-return-temperatures.md

 Increased heat losses means more heat generation required in the energy centre.
 This means higher gas consumption and carbon emissions.

-### Decreased heat recovery from gas engines and biomass boilers
+## decreased heat recovery from gas engines and biomass boilers

 District heating schemes bring a net benefit to customers and the environment by the use of low carbon generation in the energy centre.